Title

 Abstract

-Background: There has been an increase in the use of smokeless tobacco in recent times.
+Background: There has been an increase in the use of smokeless tobacco recently.
 Whether smokeless tobacco use may predispose individuals to use other addictive substances is unknown.
-The use of multiple addictive substances may compound their adverse health effects.
+The use of multiple addictive substances may compound an individual's adverse health effects.

 Conclusion: In a large, nationally representative sample, smokeless tobacco use was associated with the increased use of cigarettes, e-cigarettes, and alcohol.
 Simultaneous use of these substances may compound the adverse health effects of smokeless tobacco use.
 Public health interventions addressing this concerning trend are warranted.